The Twisted Tales of Spike McFang: Gameplay

-Version differences
+Regional differences

 The American release of The Twisted Tales of Spike McFang was slightly altered in relation to the original.
 The enemies have higher defense and after Spike gains a level, his health does not get replenished.
 As a result, the game was more challenging than its Japanese counterpart.
-The shopkeeper, Dowson, was originally a pretty blonde girl.
+The shopkeeper, Dowson, was originally a blonde girl.
 In the American version, this was changed to a mummified creature.